hinance/hinance/README.md

 Run: `hinance`

 It'll generate an empty report in `out/www` folder.
+Desktop version is here: `out/www/dtp-home.html`.
-Desktop version is `out/www/dtp-home.html`, mobile - `out/www/mob-home.html`.
+Mobile version is here: `out/www/mob-home.html`.

 Once the report is generated, hit `Ctrl-C` to stop the daemon.